Pillar 3 Disclosures

 The strategic risk to the company is that it will be unable to execute its chosen strategy, or has the wrong strategy, due to external changes in the business environment or ineffective implementation.

-This is monitored on an on-going basis and formally reviewed by the board regularly.
+This is monitored on an on-going basis and subject to regular review by the board.

 Market and investment performance risk